Taking care of your travel needs

 Don't forget to wear a helmet - Intermediate skiers can reach speeds of up to 30mph, with more experienced skiers topping 60mph, so personal safety gear is essential.
 Make sure your safety gear is in good condition before you hit the slopes: depending on the usage, your helmet should be replaced at least every three to six years.

-There are 3 types of travel insurance policies available to which Winter Sports can be added:
+Here are the types of travel insurance policies available to which Winter Sports can be added:

 *If you are 65 or older, find out about Travel Insurance for Over 65s.